Loading...

 Max Air Speed

-About me
+About him

-The Molnar G2 is a high-performance gyrocopter that represents Dezso Molnar’s vision for a flying car future.
+The Molnár G2 is a high-performance gyrocopter that represents Dezso Molnár’s vision for a flying car future.
 The 2014 G2 features a carbon-fiber frame paired with a Suzuki SV650 motorcycle engine and carbon-steel propeller.
-Molnar’s designs are light-weight and inspired by nature.
+Molnár’s designs are light-weight and inspired by nature.
 The vehicle achieves flight without a direct-drive spinning rotor while reaching ground speeds of up to 200 mph.

 Besides being uniquely well-adjusted vehicle for both terrestrial and airborne travel, the G2 has a variety of features common to most gyrocopters.
 The gyrocopter has a superior safety profile due to an auto-rotating vertical-axis rotor, with a design inspired by the aerodynamic sycamore seed.
 The rear-mounted horizontal-axis propeller pushes air past the propeller to generate lift and enable flight.
 For terrestrial travel, the rear propeller disengages with the rotor and engages with the transmission, allowing the vehicle to achieve a rapid and seamless transition between flight and air travel modes.